Shubh-Goyal-07/WeldRight_HA-227353/README.md

 ### advancedanalytics.py

 This file stores the code for plotting the graphs of the number of defects corresponding to a welding parameter versus the range of values for that parameter.
 The graphs plotted are useful in observing the variation in the number of defects with the change in a particular parameter and thus, play an important role in analyzing the impact of that welding parameter in the manufacturing process.
+The output of the code here will give a graph and a list of parameter values for which the defects are minimum.
+It should be noted that for now, we have only performed the advanced analytics for the provided data.
+However, this can very easily be extended for any input dataset as well with minute changes in the code.

 ### oporder.py